schlatterbeck/pgapack/docs/sphinx/part2.rst

 population replacement algorithms when using multi-objective optimization.

+Both, NSGA-II and NSGA-III use non-dominated sorting of the union of the old and the new population.
+This establishes ranks of non-domination among members of the population.
+The non-dominated sorting uses an :math:`O(n^2\cdot m)` algorithm in the original NSGA-II paper [DPAM02]_ (:math:`n` being the population size and :math:`m` the number of objectives) and was also implemented this way in PGAPack.
+This algorithm has recently been replaced with Jensen's divide-and-conquer algorithm [Jen03]_, later modified to correctly handle equal evaluations by Fortin et. al. [FGP13]_.
+It has later been shown that a slightly modified version of the algorithm is :math:`O\left(n\cdot \log(n)^{m-1}\right)` by Buzdalov and Shalyto [BS14]_.
+The authors of that paper think that the approximate runtime effort also applies to the original Jensen algorithm.

+By default the new Jensen algorithm -- which is strictly faster than the old NSGA-II algorithm with a population size larger than 100 -- is used.
+The old algorithm can still be selected by calling :c:func:`PGASetSortND` with the constant :c:macro:`PGA_NDSORT_NSQUARE`.
+For testing the old against the new algorithm, this function can be called with :c:macro:`PGA_NDSORT_BOTH` which runs both algorithms and compares the results.
+You should never need to set this unless you suspect a bug in the Jensen algorithm or want to compare runtimes.
+The default is :c:macro:`PGA_NDSORT_JENSEN`.

 With NSGA-III you need to define a regular set of points or a set of directions where you want solutions to the multi-objective problem to be found, both can be combined, you can specify both, a number of reference